Encharted Cook

 Instructions

-• Add lukewarm water to a large mixing bowl.
+• Proof.
+Add lukewarm water to a large mixing bowl.
 Add the yeast and sugar and mix well.
 Allow the mixture to stand for 20 minutes to proof.
 The proofed mixture should be foamy and doubled in size.

 1 Cup Lukewarm Water, 1 Tablespoon Active Dry Yeast, ¼ Cup White Granulated Sugar